Dirty Lemon parent Iris Nova will fund and distribute third-party beverages – TechCrunch

 “This is the way for us to compete with the bigger beverage companies,” Normandin said.

-He added that he’s open to working with startups taking advantage of the shift away from “high calorie, high sugar beverages” as well as established beverage companies.
+He added that he’s open to working with both established companies and startups taking advantage of the shift away from “high calorie, high sugar beverages.”
 Either way, they’ll get access to the Iris Nova platform, which allows them to accept orders via text message, and to distribute their beverages next-day or same-day to every major U.S. market.

 Normandin said that by linking the investment and the platform partnership, Iris Nova is forcing itself to be “highly selective” about which beverages will be part of the portfolio.